YikSanChan/site/pages/posts/mlsys-practice-goodreads.md

 - It is a proven approach as shown by User's [Michelangelo](https://eng.uber.com/michelangelo-machine-learning-platform/) and Airbnb's [Zipline](https://databricks.com/session/zipline-airbnbs-machine-learning-data-management-platform).
 - Flink SQL is mature enough with contributions from Uber, Alibaba, etc.

-While Flink SQL is good at feature transformation logic, it is weird to define the underlying infrastructure with.
+While Flink SQL is good at feature transformation logic, it is weird to define the underlying infrastructure with (think of the `WITH ('connector' = 'kafka', 'properties.bootstrap.servers' = '...')` section).
 YAML works great in this front (think of k8s).
 This is how users define the feature "total orders confirmed by a store in the last 30 minutes" in Riviera:

 ```yaml
 source: